tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Taulukolle _allClicks_ kutsutaan metodia [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join), joka muodostaa taulukosta merkkijonon, joka sisältää taulukon alkiot erotettuina parametrina olevalla merkillä, eli välilyönnillä. -->
-We call the [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method for the _allClicks_ array that joins all the items into a single string separated by the string passed as the function parameter, which in our case is an empty space.
+We call the [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) method for the _allClicks_ array that joins all the items into a single string, separated by the string passed as the function parameter, which in our case is an empty space.

 <!-- ### Ehdollinen renderöinti -->
 ### Conditional rendering